vinigonz1993/vinigonz1993/README.md

 I'm a **Software Engineer** experienced in building scalable backend systems and modern web applications.
 I specialize in **Django REST Framework**, **React**, and **TypeScript**, and have a strong background in infrastructure automation with **Terraform** and **Ansible**.

-- 🔭 Currently building fintech and data-driven systems
+- 🔭 Currently building data-driven systems
 - ☁️ Passionate about backend APIs, cloud infrastructure, and automation
-- 💡 Always exploring better practices in TDD, CI/CD, and software design
+- 💡 Always exploring better practices in backend development, unit testing, CI/CD, and software design
 - ⚙️ Tech Stack: Django, React, PostgreSQL, RabbitMQ, Terraform, AWS

 ---